bareboat-necessities/bbn-m5atomS3-lite/README.md

 ## Integration with SignalK

-Integration with SignalK is done via NMEA XDR Parser SignalK plugin https://github.com/GaryWSmith/xdr-parser-plugin
+Integration with SignalK is done via NMEA XDR Parser SignalK plugin.
+More: https://github.com/GaryWSmith/xdr-parser-plugin

 ## More BBN devices